helior/react-highlighter/README.md

 <Highlight search="brown">The quick brown fox jumps over the lazy dog</Highlight>
 ```
 ## Props
-- `search`: The string of text to highlight
+- `search`: The string of text (or Regular Expression) to highlight
 - `caseSensitive`: Determine whether string matching should be case-sensitive.
+Not applicable to regular expression searches.
 Defaults to `false`
 - `matchElement`: HTML tag name to wrap around highlighted text.
 Defaults to `strong`
 - `matchClass`: HTML class to wrap around highlighted text.
 Defaults to `highlight`